halal-beef/PrayerTimesAPI/README.md

 Right now it only supprts the london time zone if anyone can help me put it to other timezones it'll be appreciated

+# NOTICE

+You need to reference **all** dll files from the release page or else the api go crash crash

 # Support Status

 Windows 10 **Strictly** This is because of the location API I used from Microsoft